Proven Ways To Have an Energy Efficient Pool

 The evaporation rate from a backyard pool depends on the pool's temperature, on air temperature and humidity, and on the wind speed at the pool's surface.
 The higher the temperature of the pool, the higher the wind speed, and the lower the humidity, the greater the rate of evaporation.
 If you live in a windy area, you can add a windbreak, such as trees, shrubs, or a fence, to decrease evaporation.
 The windbreak should be high enough and near enough to the pool so that it doesn't create turbulence over the pool, which will increase evaporation.
 You also don't want the windbreak to block the sun from the pool; the sun helps to heat the pool and keeps it warm over time.

-Creating an environmentally friendly swimming pool is easy to do.
+Creating an environmentally friendly swimming pool that is energy efficient is easy to do.
 This article will address four easy ways to accomplish this.

 Besides offering energy savings, pool covers also do the following: